Autocollimator – Working Principle, Types, Diagram, Advantages

 1. The projection and reception of a parallel beam of light by a lens,

-2. And the change in direction of a beam reflected from a plane surface with change of angle of the surface.
+2. And the change in direction of a beam reflected from a plane surface with changing of angle of the surface.

 When a monochromatic light source’s beam of light rays falls on a beam deflector, the beam is deflected 90 degrees towards the converging lens.
 The converging lens parallelizes the beams and directs them to the object or reflecting surface.